ptabriz/ICC_2017_Workshop/README.md

 Now let's try using the __add menu__ to add some simple, so called primitive objects to the blender scene.
 Before doing that I would like to grab your attention to the target shaped icon, so called called 3D cursor, in the 3D viewport.
 Any item added to the scene will be placed at any location that the 3D cursor is.
 You can move the 3D cursor by left clicking on any location in the 3D scene.
 If you want to know or define the exact location of your 3D cursor, you should press N key on the 3D to unhide the right toolbar, inside which you can find the 3D cursor coordinates.
 Note that as I am changing the cursor location, the coordinates change.
 Now I lets say we want to add a sphere in a location with the 2,2,0 coordinates.
 From the add menu, select mesh and then choose UV sphere.
 Note that you can change the object parameters right after creation from the left toolbar, like level of detail, location and size.

 The other useful option is the interaction mode using which you can toggle between the normal object mode and edit mode.
 Edit mode allows to access more low-level structure of your object, like faces, and vertices.
-In the next session, we will use some of these options to refine the terrain surface.
-For now it is important to get familiar with the 3 core elements, the faces, the edges and the vertex.
+In the next session, we will use some of these options to refine the surface model.
+For now it is important to get familiar with the 3 core elements, *faces*, *edges* and *vertex*.
 You can select these elements by clicking on their corresponding icons.
-Note that the right click selection or transformation is now applied on the selected elements.

-One the right side of the interaction mode, is the viewport shading mode using which you can choose the visualization and viewport rendering method.
-Default is the solid mode that shows objects with solid faces, but without textures and shading.
-The material mode shows the object with textures, if any and the rendering mode, enables real-time rendering, which computes the similar to final product as you interact with the object.
-The more sophisticated you visualize the object in 3D viewport, the more processing power you drain both from your computer and your own cognition.
+One the right side of the interaction mode, is the viewport __Shading mode__ using which you can choose the visualization and viewport rendering method.
+Default is the *Solid mode* that shows objects with solid faces, but without textures and shading.
+The *Material mode* shows the object with textures and is suitable for having an idea how 3D objects may look like with materials.
+The *Rendering mode*, enables real-time rendering, which computes the near-to-final product on-the-fly as you interact with the object.

-As you have noticed, blender has numerous features environments that, thanks to it open-source capabilities, are growing every day.
-Covering all aspects of the software itself require several lessons.
-The purpose of this tutorial was to provide a brief introduction to Blender's graphical user interface and some of its features that may be useful in your work.

 [Learn more about 3D view](https://docs.blender.org/manual/en/dev/editors/3dview/introduction.html#tool-shelf)

-#### Properties editor
+### Properties editor

 __Properties editor__ allows you to modify the properties of the scene, rendering setting, transforming objects or changing their material or texture properties.
-The most important tabs you need are the object, material and texture properties.
+The components that we will work with in the following examples are *object, material and texture properties*.

 In the __Object properties__ tab you can transform the location, orientation and scale of the object, along with display properties of them.
 You can use numeric input for transformation parameters.

 In __Materials__ tab you can assign or change an object’s material.
 You can add and remove material, or use material browser to assign previously created materials to the object.
-Some very basic material parameters include Diffuse and Specular.
+Some very basic material parameters include *Diffuse and Specular*.
 You can adjust the diffuse parameters to change the color and shading of the material and with Specular adjust the glossiness of the material.
 Also, play with the shading and transparency parameters to see you it impacts your object.

 In __Texture tab__ you can assign texture to the materials.
 You can select from available textures already available in scene using texture browser, or load a new one from hard drive.
 Textures are not only applied as the surface color and pattern, they can also be used to adjust the surface transparency and roughness.
 For example, you can assign a black and white image texture to represent the surface roughness of a wood.